 .
 If you’re decent at time management but feel like you could get even more done, you could read “Eat That Frog!” by Brian Tracy to learn about prioritizing projects.

 3) Do a Little More on Each Project

 One of the best ways to impress your supervisor, as well as customers or clients, is to always deliver a little bit extra than was asked for.

-For example, if you’re a website developer and you’re working on a site for a new client, you probably have a checklist of the features the client wants included.
-As you build the website, you’ll have more ideas that the client didn’t think of.
+For example, if you’re a website developer and you’re working on a site for a new client, you probably have a checklist of the features the client wants to be included.
+As you build the website, you’ll have more ideas than the client didn’t think of.
 By adding these functions to improve the website visitor’s experience, you’ll impress the client and show that you went above and beyond what was required.

 The point isn’t to give away your work for free; you don’t want to sell yourself short.
 Instead, your goal should be to do the best job possible within the confines of the project you were hired for — if there’s a way to make it great instead of good without overworking, you’ll show your value to the client.

 4) Volunteer for the Projects People Don’t Want